-- ❖ Notice of Appeal submitted by the applicant or their legal representative; - All material furnished to the Tribunal by the Minister that is relevant to the case; - Any further supporting documents submitted by the applicant or their legal representative, as well as any observations made to the Tribunal by the Minister or the UNHCR; - Where an oral hearing is being held, the representations made at that hearing.
+- Any further supporting documents submitted by the applicant or their legal representative, as well as any observations made to the Tribunal by the Minister or the UNHCR; - Where an oral hearing is being held, the representations made at that hearing.

 The length of time for the Tribunal to issue a decision is not set out in law.
-In 2018, the average length of time taken by the IPAT for processing and issuing a decision on an international protection appeal was approximately 154 days.53 The average processing time for appeals to the IPAT in 2019 is 23 weeks.54 The IPAT have a target median waiting time of 14 weeks for appeals by the end of 2019.55
+In 2018, the average length of time taken by the IPAT for processing and issuing a decision on an international protection appeal was approximately 154 days.81 The average processing time for appeals to the IPAT in 2019 is 23 weeks.82 The IPAT have a target median processing time of 12 weeks for appeals at the beginning of 2020, however, this has been impacted as a result of the pandemic and resulting suspension of oral hearings before the Tribunal.83 The median processing time for appeals in 2020 was, on average, 9 months.84